kylekyle/monitoring/README.md

 // watch for elements removed from the DOM monitor.removed('.ad', ad => console.log('advert removed:', ad));

-// watch for elements to become visible on the page
+// watch for elements to become appear on the page
-// what it means to be "visible" is complicated, details here:
+// what it means to appear or be visible is complicated, details here:
 // https://developers.google.com/web/updates/2019/02/intersectionobserver-v2
 monitor.appeared('#content', content => console.log('content is visible:', content));